-This post contains affiliate links which means I may receive a commission at no extra cost to you if you make a purchase after clicking one of my links.
+This post contains affiliate links that helped me learn how to deal with toddler tantrums, which means I may receive a commission at no extra cost to you if you make a purchase after clicking one of my links.

 If you’re here, chances are you want to learn new ways for how to deal with toddler tantrums because what you have been doing so far hasn’t been working.